sorefoot/cl-devwks-1314/README.md

 You'll use the credentials assigned to you by your Lab Admin.
 The current username will be devwksuser+*[Pod #]*@proton.me
 The current password should be C1sco12345
-Your user should have access to two organizations.
-Please ensure you are using the WKS-1314 Pod*X* organization and **not** the CLEM Bighorn Organization.
+Your user should have access to two organizations.  ***Please ensure you are using the WKS-1314 Pod*X* organization and NOT the CLEM Bighorn Organization.***

 ### Generate an API Key
 You'll need to create an API Key if one isn't provided.
 API keys are per user and are found here: